-This study utilizes advanced analytical techniques to explore elemental the composition of PM10, uncovering major and trace elements with diverse sources, both natural and anthropogenic [3, 14-16, 18].
-Our goal is to identify and characterize the sources of PM10 in Nainital, unraveling complex atmospheric contributing processes to Additionally, pollution levels. assessing carbonaceous species within PM10 will provide insights into the role of combustion-related emissions, biomass burning, and vehicular activities in shaping the region's air quality [15, 16].
+This study utilizes advanced analytical techniques explore elemental to the composition of PM10, uncovering major and trace elements with diverse sources, both natural and anthropogenic [3, 14-16, 18].
+Our goal is to identify and characterize the sources of PM10 in Nainital, unraveling complex atmospheric processes contributing to pollution levels.
+Additionally, assessing carbonaceous species within PM10 will provide insights into the role of combustion-related emissions, biomass burning, and vehicular activities in shaping the region's air quality [15, 16].
 Air masses from the anthropogenically influenced Indo-Gangetic Plain (IGP) region, carrying elevated levels of crop residue